At papaeya, we are travel experts who make games about travel.

 Why It’s Great:

 Jet Set puts players in charge of building an international airline network.
-It emphasizes long-term planning and tactical play, requiring players to balance immediate goals with long-haul ticket strategies.
+It rewards long-term planning and tactical play as players balance short-term objectives with long-haul ticket strategies.
+A solid choice for those who love optimizing routes and managing growth.

 🛫 5.
 Aeroplanes: Aviation Ascendant (2012)